rampion/pear/doc/ANNOUNCE.md

 We can reuse the type-level naturals as an index for other parameterized types as well.

-To jump right and and get very meta, consider the type `SNatural`.
+To jump right in and get very meta, consider the type `SNatural`.

 ```haskell
 type SNatural :: Natural -> Type